makc4el/mcp-server-salesforce/README.md

 An MCP (Model Context Protocol) server implementation that integrates Claude with Salesforce, enabling natural language interactions with your Salesforce data and metadata.
 This server allows Claude to query, modify, and manage your Salesforce objects and records using everyday language.

+**New in this version**: HTTP server support for deployment on cloud hosting platforms like Cloudways, with REST API endpoints for all Salesforce operations.

 <a href="https://glama.ai/mcp/servers/kqeniawbr6">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/kqeniawbr6/badge" alt="Salesforce Server MCP server" />
 </a>